 “Turmeric has been found to be likely effective for osteoarthritis, and a limited number of studies have shown some efficacy in Crohn’s disease, ulcerative colitis, rheumatoid arthritis, [and] IBS,” Blake-Gumbs said, adding that at least one trial has shown that the spice may help prevent pre-diabetic patients from progressing to full blown Type 2 diabetes.

-Many of turmeric’s health benefits are likely derived from the spice’s powerful antioxidant and anti-inflammatory effects, according to Dr. Melissa Young, an integrative medicine specialist at the Wellness Institute.
+Many of turmeric’s health benefits are likely derived from the spice’s powerful antioxidant and anti-inflammatory effects, according to Dr. Melissa Young, an integrative medicine specialist at the Wellness Institute in Cleveland.

 “There is increasing evidence on the benefits of turmeric on the brain,” Young said.
 “Some studies suggest it is helpful in treating depression as well.”